 Here we come to a very big plus point of the KLIM AIM.
-While you can spend a lot of money on gaming mice from many brands, the KLIM AIM is usually around $30 or less, depending on the daily exchange rate.
+While you can spend a lot of money on gaming mice from many brands, the KLIM AIM is usually around $30 or less.
 (Depending on your country, this may vary a bit from the prices mentioned).

 Please show me such an excellent gaming mouse at a similar price.